This post may contain affiliate links. Please read my disclosure policy.

 But here’s the deal.

-This skillet rib eye steak recipe is a cinch with just a few steps that make for an absolutely scrumptious steak every time!
+This skillet ribeye steak recipe is a cinch with just a few steps that make for an absolutely scrumptious steak every time!

-How to Make Skillet Rib eye Steak
+How to Make Skillet Ribeye Steak Recipe

 Ingredients

 - Steak.
 It all starts with the steak!
-I like to purchase 1 ¼ to 1 1/2-inch bone-in rib eye steaks with good marbling for this recipe.
+I like to purchase 1 1/4 to 1 1/2-inch bone-in ribeye steaks with good marbling for this recipe.
 The marbling produces a tender, juicy ribeye steak with lots of flavor.
 If you do not see them readily available in the meat case of your supermarket, you can ask the butcher to cut them for you.
 I generally call ahead if I’m planning to serve these for a special occasion.

 - Stone House Seasoning.
 I began making this homemade seasoning blend as our “house seasoning” when we first married.
 Since our last name is Stone, we call it Stone House Seasoning. 😉 It is a blend of salt, pepper, and garlic in just the right proportions to enhance many dishes!
 We love our seasoning on beef, chicken, fish, pasta, and vegetables!
 It is our go-to for sure!